 My grandparents just recently built a cabin near Battle Lake, Minnesota and over the weekend my whole family went there for some good quality time.

-Being early risers, we were all up early Saturday morning discussing what to do with the rest of the morning while we waited for everyone else to show up.
-My grandma suggested we go visit the Lady of the Hills.
+Being early risers, we were all up and at it Saturday morning discussing what to do while we waited for the rest of the family to show up.
+My grandma Sue suggested we go visit the Lady of the Hills.
 I saw “Lady of the Hills Road” in Millerville as we were driving up late Friday, and it peaked my interest so I was all in.

 My grandma had been there before so she directed me as I drove down an unassuming gravel road.
-I honestly thought couldn’t be right.
+I honestly thought it couldn’t be right.
 Who would build a statue and then place it in the middle of no where?
-But as soon as the thought crossed my head, there she was.
+But as soon as the thought finished crossing my mind, there she was.

-A giant 4,500 lb, 16.8 foot cement statue of Mary stood in an immaculately landscaped area, just below the third highest hill in the state of Minnesota.
+A giant 4,500 lb, 16.8 foot cement statue of The Virgin Mary stood in an immaculately landscaped area, just below the third highest hill in the state of Minnesota.

-Bill Danelke is the reason that statue stand there.
-Bill was in a farming accident in 1953 with a cow.
-The cow’s horn caught his jaw and saliva gland.
+Bill Danelke is the reason that statue stands there.
+Bill was in a farming accident in 1953 with a cow where the horn caught his jaw and saliva gland.
 When a doctor cut some of the infected area out, it tested cancerous.
 Bill’s mother said if he prayed a rosary every day, the Blessed Mother Mary would help him through his cancer treatment.
 Bill took it one step further and promised to build a statue in Mary’s honor.
 And he did just that in 1992.

 Even with this statue being in the “middle of nowhere”, it still sees many a visitor.
 Not just from around Minnesota, but from all over the world.
-There were three pages filled in the guest book from spring of 2019, and we were there in early July.
+There were three pages filled comepletely in the guest book from spring of 2019, and we were there in early July.